verbb/gift-voucher/docs/template-guides/displaying-in-your-cart.md

 {% endfor %}
 ```

-If we update the cart with _just_ this line item option, we will loose the `amount` line item option.
+If we update the cart with _just_ this line item option, we will lose the `amount` line item option.
 So, the easiest method is to include it again.
 You can use a `text`, `number` or `hidden` input, depending on your needs.

 ```twig
 {% for item in cart.lineItems %}